appbaseio/analytics.js/README.md

 ### Set global events

-Sets the custom events which will be attached for each event.
+To set the custom events which will be attached for each event recorded by the instance.

 For example: